rokath/trice/docs/TraceWithTrice.md

 This may sound like a miracle, but it is not. *Trice* is the result of a long-year dissatisfaction and several attempts to find a loophole to make embedded programming more fun and this way more effective.

-## How it works - the main idea
+##  4. <a name='Howitworks-themainidea'></a>How it works - the main idea

-- Executing a `printf()` like function means:
+- Executing a `printf` like function means:
   - Copy format string from FLASH memory into RAM.
   - Parse the format string for format specifiers.
   - Convert parameters according the format specifiers into character sequences.
     - This includes several divisions - costly function calls.
   - Concatenate the parts to an output string and deliver it to the output, what often means copying again.
-  - Never ever call a `printf()` like function in time critical code, like an interrupt.
+  - Never ever call a `printf` like function in time critical code, like an interrupt.
 - *Trice*, instead just copies an ID together with the parameters to the output and is done.
 - This is goes in about 10 processor clocks.
 When running on a 64 MHz clock light can travel about 30 meters in that time.
-- To achieve that, an automatic pre-compile step is needed, executing a `trice update` command.
+- To achieve that, a pre-compile step is needed, executing a `trice update` command.
-  - The trice tool parses the the source code tree for macros like `TRICE( "Hello World" );` and patches them to `TRICE( Id(nnnnn), "Hello World" );`, where `nnnnn` is a 16-bit identifier associated to the format string `"Hello World"`.
+  - The trice tool parses the the source tree for macros like `TRICE( "Hello World" );` and patches them to `TRICE( Id(nnnnn), "Hello World" );`, where `nnnnn` is a 16-bit identifier associated to the format string `"Hello World"`.
-  - During compilation the `TRICE()` macro is translated just to the `nnnnn` ID and the optional parameter values.
+  - During compilation the `TRICE` macro is translated just to the `nnnnn` ID and the optional parameter values.
 The format string is ignored by the compiler.
   - At runtime just the ID with its parameter values is delivered to the PC.
 There the **trice** tool receives it, gets the right format string from the reference list and performs the printing task: ![./README.media/triceCOBSBlockDiagram.svg](./README.media/triceCOBSBlockDiagram.svg)
-- The **trice** tries to help as much as possible, to let the developer focus on its programming task.
+- The **trice** tool tries to help as much as possible, to let the developer focus on its programming task.
 For example, the once generated ID is not changed anymore without need.
-If for example the format string gets changed into `"Hello World!"` a new ID is generated automatically and the reference list gets extended.
+If for example the format string gets changed into `"Hello World!"`, a new ID is generated automatically and the reference list gets extended.

-## *Trice* features
+##  5. <a name='Tricefeatures'></a>*Trice* features

+###  5.1. <a name='Simplicity'></a>Simplicity

+- *Trice* is just one `TRICE` source code macro replacing `printf` function calls nearly 1:1 and the **trice** tool usable with only 2 command line switches:
+  - `trice update` for updating the source tree and the ID reference list
+  - `trice log -port COMx -baud y`
+- The **trice** tools comes with many command line switches for tailoring various needs, but usually these are not needed.

+###  5.2. <a name='triceConfig.hfile'></a>`triceConfig.h` file

+- Choose the *trice* mode here:
+  - direct mode: direct output inside `TRICE` macro at the cost of the time it takes
+  - indirect mode: delayed output outside `TRICE` macro at the cost of RAM needed
+- Decide about target timestamps and the time base
+- Enable a *trice* cycle counter or not
+- Allow `TRICE` usage inside interrupts

+###  5.3. <a name='Executionspeed'></a>Execution speed

+- During `TRICE` macro runtime 32-bit pushing into a double buffer half occurs:
+  - a target timestamp, if enabled
+  - a mandatory 2-byte ID value with 1-byte data size and optionally 1-byte cycle counter
+  - parameter values, if existing
+- That is all, what happens effectively.
+- Additionally disable interrupts and restore interrupt state and cycle counter increment can consume a few processor clocks.

+###  5.4. <a name='Embeddeddevicetimestamps'></a>Embedded device timestamps

+- If enabled, any 32-bit target value can be used as target timestamp, so it if fully in the hand of the developer if the system clock, a 10µs or a second counter is used.
+- For minimal overhead embedded, device timestamps could be switched off and if a time is needed it could be passed as parameter as well.
+- Delivered target timestamps are displayed by the **trice** tool automatically but suppressible by command line switch.
+- If several `TRICE` macros form a single line, the **trice** tool only displays the target timestamp of the first `TRICE` macro.

+###  5.5. <a name='PCtimestamps'></a>PC timestamps

+- Embedded devices often lack a real-time clock and some scenarios can last for weeks.
+- Therefore the **trice** tool precedes each *trice* line with a PC timestamp, if not disabled.
+This is the *trice* reception time on the PC, what can be some milliseconds later than the *trice* event.
+- With a normal setting the *trice* double buffer switches every 100ms.
+This is no visible display delay.

+###  5.6. <a name='Runtimefilterablecoloredchannels'></a>Runtime filterable colored channels

+- Each *trice* format string can optionally start with a `pattern:` like in `TRICE( "msg:Hi!\n" );`.
+- The **trice** tool, if knowing `msg:` as pattern, prepends the appropriate color code.
+It removes the sequence `pattern:`, if it is completely lower case.
+- The user can define any pattern with any color code to create colored output with the **trice** tool.
+- There is no channel enable switch inside the target code.
+It would need a back channel and add overhead.
+- The **trice** tool offers 2 command line switches for pick or ban any channels.

+###  5.7. <a name='Encryptionoption'></a>Encryption option

+- *Trice* output can be encrypted, allowing to deliver devices with access to diagnostics only with a password.

+###  5.8. <a name='CompiletimeenabledisableTRICEonfilelevel'></a>Compile time enable/disable `TRICE` on file level

+- After debugging code in a file, there is no need to remove or comment out `TRICE` macros.
+- `#define TRICE_OFF` just before `#include "trice.h"` and all `TRICE` macros in this file are ignored completely by the compiler.

+###  5.9. <a name='Integrateseveraltargetdevicesinonelogfile'></a>Integrate several target devices in one log file

+- Several **trice** tool instances can run parallel on one or several PCs.
+- Each **trice** tool instance receives *trices* from an embedded device.
+- Instead of displaying the log lines, the **trice** tools can transmit them over TCP/IP to a **trice** tool acting as display server.
+- The display server can fold these log lines in one output and also write parallel into a log file.

+###  5.10. <a name='Anybytecapable1-wireconnectionusable'></a>Any byte capable 1-wire connection usable

+- The usual trice output device is an UART but also SEGGER-RTT is supported over J-Link or ST-Link devices.
+- It is easy to use a micro controller as *trice* bridge to a serial port from any port.

+###  5.11. <a name='ComparedtoprintfusagelessneededFLASHmemory'></a>Compared to `printf` usage, less needed FLASH memory

+- Using *trice* frees FLASH memory from standard library `printf` code and also from all format strings.
+- Of course the `TRICE` code need also FLASH memory but only a few bytes per macro.

+###  5.12. <a name='IDManagement'></a>ID Management

+###  5.13. <a name='Runtimegeneratedstringstransfer'></a>Runtime generated strings transfer

+###  5.14. <a name='Extendedformatspecifierpossibilities'></a>Extended format specifier possibilities

+###  5.15. <a name='COBSencodinganduserprotocols'></a>COBS encoding and user protocols

+###  5.16. <a name='Targetconfigurationandoptions'></a>Target configuration and options

+##  6. <a name='Future'></a>Future

+- The *trice* technique is new and still under development.
+- Plans exist:
+  - Additional tests and bug fixing
+  - A PC **Trice** tool configuration file
+  - Interfacing [Grafana](https://grafana.com/) or similar tools
+  - Any further ideas?

+##  7. <a name='Conclusion'></a>Conclusion

+- Getting started with *trice* will take a few hours, but probably pay off during the further development.

-## References and further reading
+##  8. <a name='Referencesandfurtherreading'></a>References and further reading

 - [*Go* home](https://go.dev/)
 - [Rob Pike: "Simplicity is Complicated"]((https://www.youtube.com/watch?v=rFejpH_tAHM))